fullstack-build/tslog/README.md

   - `prettyInspectOptions`: <a href="https://nodejs.org/api/util.html#utilinspectobject-options" target="_blank">Available options</a>

   ### Customizing template tokens
-  It's possible to add user defined tokes, by overwrting the `addPlaceholders` in the `settings.overwrite`. this callback allows to add or overwrite tokens in the `placeholderValues`. for example, to add the token: {{custom}};
+  It's possible to add user defined tokes, by overwriting the `addPlaceholders` in the `settings.overwrite`. this callback allows to add or overwrite tokens in the `placeholderValues`. for example, to add the token: `{{custom}}`;
   ```javascript
   const logger = new Logger({
     type: "pretty",